johnnyung91/dota2-memory-match/guides/features/tracking-stats.md

 - Let's look at the steps required to complete this feature:

 1. Adding new global variables to track the number of games played, and the number of attempted matches.
+2. Incrementing the attempts variable.
-2. Adding IDs to the text elements which need to display updated statistics information
+3. Adding IDs to the text elements which need to display updated statistics information
-3. Creating a function which will display the statistics in the proper text elements at the end of each round.
+4. Creating a function which will display the statistics in the proper text elements at the end of each round.
-4. Adding the `displayStats` function call to your code so that the stats are updated each round.
+5. Adding the `displayStats` function call to your code so that the stats are updated each round.
-5. Creating a function which will calculate the accuracy of the players attempts to match cards.
+6. Creating a function which will calculate the accuracy of the players attempts to match cards.
-6. Updating the `calculateAccuracy` function for proper display of accuracy on the DOM.
+7. Updating the `calculateAccuracy` function for proper display of accuracy on the DOM.

 - Now that we have a list of steps to complete for this feature, let's get started!